robmasocco/AOS-TAG/ideas.md

 - Each entry is an int "tag descriptor", index in the array.
 - Must be optimized for speed, "cache-like".
 - Must be protected from concurrent access, using an rw_semaphore at least.

-## MESSAGE PUBLISHING ARCHITECTURE
-- Maybe we must embed in the general structure an array of structures that represent each level, with members that do what follows.
-- There must be a wait queue for each level.

 # OPERATIONS DETAILS